rainergo/UASFRA-MS-KnowledgeGraph/README.md

 ###### ... the parameters are the Enums "ESRS", "Company", "Stats" and "CompProp".

-###### These Enums allow you to easily select the value from the possible values such as "Adidas" after typing "Company."
+###### These Enums allow you to easily select a value from the possible values such as "Adidas" after typing "Company." as your IDE should now show you all the possible values.
 These Enum values are:

 ESRS:

-###### The ESRS-values refer to the 21 exemplary ESRS data points that we populated the KG with.
+###### The ESRS-values refer to the 21 exemplary ESRS data points that you populated the KG with if you have (at least) run the functions 1. through 5. from "main.py".
 Please refer to the README-data.md-file in "/src/data/" for further details:

         AbsoluteValueOfTotalGHGEmissionsReduction
         AssetsAtMaterialPhysicalRiskBeforeClimateChangeAdaptationActions